Parents and Students

 What is the attendance policy of Trigg County Schools?

-Students may have up to six (6) absence events and six (6) tardies excused by parent notes for the school year.
+Students may have up to ten (10) absence events excused by any combination of parent notes and doctors for the school year.
 Students must be signed out by the parent or emergency contact on file.
 A “call-in excuse” cannot be accepted in place of a note.
 An actual note must be sent to the school of the student.
-In order for an absence to be excused after a student has exhausted his/her parent notes, a note from a medical professional, or other documentation as outlined in Trigg County Board of Education Policy 09.123, must be presented.
+In order for an absence to be excused after a student has exhausted his/her 10 notes, a note from a medical professional, or other documentation as outlined in Trigg County Board of Education Policy 09.123, must be presented.

-After ten (10) events (absences or tardies) have been excused with a “traditional” doctor’s note, the parent will be required to obtain and submit a completed Trigg County Schools Medical Excuse Form (MEF) in order for the student to be excused.
+After ten (10) events (absences or tardies) have been excused with a “traditional” doctor’s note or parent, the parent will be required to obtain and submit a completed Trigg County Schools Medical Excuse Form (MEF) in order for the student to be excused.
 This form may be printed from the Trigg County Schools website or obtained from the Guidance Offices.

 The written absentee note (Parent Note, Doctor’s Note, Medical Excuse Form, or another valid excuse) must be received by designated school personnel within the first three (3) school days of the student's return to school or the absence will remain unexcused.